-CORYAT, Thomas (Coriate, Tom).
+CORYAT, Thomas (Tom Coriate).
 Odcombe (Crewkerne), Somersetshire 1577? — Surat ?.12.1617.
 British Traveller in India.
-Son of the Rev. George C., Rector of Odcombe, and Gertrude.
-Studies at Winchester Colleg and from 1596 at Gloucester Hall, Oxford, but left without degree and seems to have had some years of aimless life.
+Son of the Rev. George C., Rector of Odcombe, and his wife Gertrude.
+Studies at Winchester College and from 1596 at Gloucester Hall, Oxford, learning Greek and logic, but left without degree and seems to have had some years of aimless life.
 Then he became a kind of buffoon at the court of James I and later of Prince Henry.
-In 1608 he made a five months’ travel in Europe, perhaps with help of his father’s inheritance: Dover–Paris–Lyon–Turin–Milan–Venice–Chur–Basel, and down the Rhine and to London.
+In 1608 he made a five months’ travel in Europe, perhaps with help of his father’s inheritance: Dover–Paris–Lyon–Turin–Milano–Venice–Chur–Basel, and down the Rhine and back to London.
 In 1612 he left for the East.
-From Constantinople he visited Greece and Asia Minor, from Smyrna came to Alexandria, visited Cairo and proceeded to Palaestina, Libanon, Mesopotamia and Iran, came via Kandahar and Lahore to India, arriving at Agra in October 1616.
-He lived in British factory there, but became ill and went to Surat for help.
-Died of a “flux”.
-An original and colourful person and author.
-His extensive notes, seen by Roe who met him in Ajmir, were lost.
+From Constantinople he visited Greece and Asia Minor, then came to Aleppo, possibly visited Egypt (claimed by Terry, but never mentioned by himself), certainly Palestine and Libanon.
+Now he continued to Mesopotamia and Iran, came via Kandahar and Lahore to India, arriving in 1615 at Agra and in July to Ajmer, where he was favourably received by Jahangir.
+He lived in British factory there until September 1616, then back to Agra.
+He visited Hardwar, Kangra and Mandu, but then became ill and went to Surat for help.
+Died there of dysentery.